What is Tyrosine?

 The recommended doses for L-Tyrosine are between 500mg to 2,000mg before training, ideally starting with just 500mg and increasing only if necessary.

-For Acetyl L-Tyrosine the doses are lower since it is more potent, the recommended dose will be between 250mg to 500mg before training and as in the case of L-Tyrosine it should be started with the lowest dose and increased only if necessary.
+For Acetyl L-Tyrosine the doses are lower since it is more potent, the recommended dose will be between 250mg to 500mg before training and as in the case of L-Tyrosine it should be started with the smallest dose and increased only in case of need.

-Tyrosine together with Caffeine form a very effective pre-workout as they work in synergy.
+Tyrosine together with Caffeine form a very effective pre-workout as they act in synergy.